Traveling supersolid stripe patterns in spin-orbit-coupled Bose-Einstein condensates: Excitation spectrum of moving stripe patterns

 where

+and $\mathbb{I}_2$ is the $2 \times 2$ identity matrix.
 As is customary, we look for solutions of the linearized problem~\eqref{eq:exc_eq_Psi} with a single, possibly complex, oscillation frequency:

-The two-component amplitudes $U$ and $V$ depend on position and are defined up to a global complex normalization factor.
-Substituting Eq.~\eqref{eq:exc_lin_wf} into Eq.~\eqref{eq:exc_eq_Psi} and collecting terms oscillating at the same Bogoliubov frequency $\omega$ we obtain an eigenvalue equation for $\omega$ and the corresponding amplitudes:
+The two-component amplitudes $U_{b,\vec{k}}$ and $V_{b,\vec{k}}$ depend on position and are defined up to a global complex normalization factor.
+The meaning of the indices $b$ and $\vec{k}$ will be clarified shortly.
+Substituting Eq.~\eqref{eq:exc_lin_wf} into Eq.~\eqref{eq:exc_eq_Psi} and collecting terms oscillating at the same Bogoliubov frequency $\omega_{b,\vec{k}}$ we obtain an eigenvalue equation for $\omega_{b,\vec{k}}$ and the corresponding amplitudes:

 where $\eta = \operatorname{diag}(1,1,-1,-1)$ and